Goldendoodle Health Issues: What Do Most Goldendoodles Die From & How To Help!?

 Young Goldendoodle puppies should have their hips evaluated at 2 to 3 months of age.
 These x rays can be sent off to a boarded veterinary radiologist to be evaluated to see if your Goldendoodle is predisposed to developing hip dysplasia developing in the future.

-Supply your Goldendoodle with a balanced diet, one that is not high in carbohydrates, fat and excessive dietary calcium.
+Supply your Goldendoodle with a balanced diet, one that is not high in carbohydrates, fat and excessive dietary calcium like this one:

 Additionally, studies suggest overfeeding your Goldendoodle as a puppy can be harmful, when feeding your puppy, look for puppy foods with comparatively lower calcium content and feed according to your pup’s activity level.